Kyle01/Coinspace/README.md

   * Transactions can be retrieved and created, but cannot be deleted or edited.
 * Coin overview
   * Users can read about each of the coins available for purchase and see a detail of the price history for the last 30 days.
-  * The price array is created by the controller using the below code.
-In the future it would be possible to allow for a range to be passed instead of a fixed number, adding valuable functionality.
+  * The price array used for querying historical data is created by the controller using the below code.
+In the future it would be possible to allow for a range to be passed instead of a fixed number, adding valuable functionality for charting.

   ~~~~
     def index